-Resolutions also owns the intellectual property created and copyrighted by Andrew Turnell, including the two Signs of Safety assessment and planning frameworks and numerous variations Andrew has created over many years, along with his writings, ideas, case examples, video recordings, DVDs, workbooks, names and titles, training materials, practice guidance and the like.
+Elia also owns the intellectual property created and copyrighted by Andrew Turnell, including the two Signs of Safety assessment and planning frameworks and numerous variations Andrew has created over many years, along with his writings, ideas, case examples, video recordings, DVDs, workbooks, names and titles, training materials, practice guidance and the like.
 All of this is also covered by the trademark.

 What is the purpose of licensing Signs of Safety?

 The Signs of Safety is not an end in itself but rather is a vehicle to create child protection practice and organisation that does the following:

 - Places families and children, and those who have natural connections to the children, in the middle of directing their lives and the decision-making when they are caught up in child protection matters.